SqliteModernCpp/sqlite_modern_cpp/README.md

 		ps++;

-		// To disable the execution of a statment when it goes out of scope and wasn't used ps.set_used(true); // or false if you want it to execute even if it was used
+		// To disable the execution of a statment when it goes out of scope and wasn't used ps.used(true); // or false if you want it to execute even if it was used

 		// Usage Example: